Where We Went in 2014

 There is also the luxury Nevis Four Seasons, but there are only a total of 400 rooms on the island.
 This means no hoards of tourists and you can walk the beautiful palm tree-lined beaches in peace.

 This past year was a full circle travel year for me.
 Thirty years ago I hopped aboard a fifty-foot sailboat and ventured to parts unknown throughout the West Indies.
 Eventually, I found my way to the beautiful Island of Grenada.
 That adventure seems like a lifetime ago.

 I wasn’t hesitant in the least to visit Grenada back in 1985, I hadn’t given it a second thought.
 I had no fear back then.
 A short time prior to my first visit to Grenada, President Ronald Reagan, launched an invasion, known as “Operation Urgent Fury” onto the Spice Island.
 It was hard to believe that just two short years before my visit to Grenada it was a war zone.

 All in all a visit to this paradise should be on everyone’s bucket list.
-The lush mountainous views, perfect blue harbors, white crystal like, sandy beaches and friendly people, combined with some of the best diving in the world makes Grenada an ideal vacation destination, one not to be missed.
+The lush mountainous views, perfect blue harbors, white crystal-like, sandy beaches and friendly people, combined with some of the best diving in the world make Grenada an ideal vacation destination, one not to be missed.

 Cindy Bigras Travel Writer

 Chicago!
 What’s not to like?
 It’s young, vibrant, clean, and easy to navigate.
 And there’s something absolutely wonderful about the midwestern charm of the locals.

 June took me to the land of my mother’s ancestors, Ireland.
 Unfortunately, she never got to see this beautiful land, but I sure took in a lot of Limerick for a whirlwind three-day tour in honor of the City of Culture designation.
 If you want arts of all types, Limerickshould be on your list.